 Limestone tile countertops are typically pale in color, with an elegant aesthetic appearance.
 Some Limestones are incredibly soft, making it easy to scratch.
 And this has given limestone tile countertops a bad name, But Limestone tiles come in a range of hardness.
 And some can be as tough Granite.

-So if your choice is on the look of beautiful, elegant limestone countertops, another option is in do choosing a porcelain floor tile that mimics the look of limestone.
+So if your choice is on the look of beautiful, elegant limestone countertops, another option is in choosing a porcelain floor tile that mimics the look of limestone.
 You'll get all the beauty and elegance of limestone tile countertops along with the high durability and low maintenance of Porcelain floor tiles.

 Honed slate is about the best of all slate tile designs to use for slate countertops.
 It not only makes for very handsome and stylish slate countertops.
-But they're also very durable and have a beautifully smooth, matte, nonporous surface that resists staining, cleans up very easily and does not harbor bacteria.
+But they're also very durable and have a beautifully smooth, matte, nonporous surface that resists staining, And it cleans up very easily and does not harbor bacteria.

 The surface of Honed Slate countertops has a more uniform appearance than Granite or Marble, Allowing other colorful elements of the kitchen to take center stage!